 - Cost: $3 for entrance to the museum, $2 more for entrance into the pyramid where the official center of the world spot is.

 - Hours: 9 AM – 5 PM

 Taken from their website:

 The Official Center of the World is the dot on the bronze plaque within the pyramid.
-The center of the world, or universe, can be anywhere.
+The center of the world, or the universe, can be anywhere.
 It was set by law, based upon a now popular book for children.
 “COE the Good Dragon at the Center of the World,” now in its 6th edition, led to the 1985 law setting The Official Center of the World at the precise point inside the pyramid at Felicity, California.
 In 1989, the law was recognized by the Institut Geographique National of the Government of France.

 The first spot you will see when you enter the parking lot is the staircase that leads to nowhere.
 This staircase is actually an original piece of the Eiffel Tower that was bought at auction.
-It is one of 20 pieces of the original stairs that were auctioned off.
-Pretty crazy to see a piece of that famous monument in the desert
+It is one of 20 parts of the original stairs that were auctioned off.
+Pretty crazy to see a piece of that famous monument in the desert.

 Next, you will no doubt notice the sundial made from as a replica of the hand of God from the famous Michelangelo painting.
 It was pretty unique for sure, and it points to church up on the hill, while telling the time.